 If a juvenile is cited and/or arrested for an offense that is a mandatory referral to the District Attorney pursuant to Section 653.5 of the Welfare and Institutions Code or the PACT assessment indicated moderate or high risk to reoffend, the probation officer begins to address the needs of the juvenile and the family as noted above.
 Additionally, the juvenile may then start the Court process simultaneously.
 At the Detention Hearing, the juvenile and family are ordered to report to the probation department for a Family Intake Assessment administered by the Substance Abuse Counselor and Therapist.
+For the last several months, the assessment has been completed solely by the Therapist, as the Substance Abuse Counselor retired.
+The probation department is in the process of filling that position.
 During the assessment, several tools are utilized to determine a preliminary understanding of the needs of the youth and family.
 Those tools include Child Behavior Checklist (CBCL), Youth Self Report (YSR), Adolescent Substance Abuse Subtle Screening Inventory (SASSI) and Parent Adolescent Relationship Questionnaire (PARQ).
 The youth and family are subsequently referred to appropriate programs/services based on the outcome of each assessment tool.
 If/when a juvenile is placed on some type of supervision, the risk and needs of the assessment, along with a collaborative conversation with the juvenile and their family, translates into a written case plan.
-While on supervision, the The matrix includes graduated probation officer utilizes the Juvenile Response Matrix. sanctions for technical probation violations and incentives to positively reinforce positive behavior.
+While on supervision, the probation officer utilizes the Juvenile Response Matrix.
+The matrix includes graduated sanctions for technical probation violations and incentives to positively reinforce positive behavior.
 The Response Matrix is presented to a supervisor when a violation of probation (VOP) is considered and the filing of a VOP must be approved by a supervisor when the VOP only includes technical violations and/or misdemeanor offenses.
 An updated PACT assessment is completed no less than every six months for a juvenile that is under any type of probation supervision.
 This allows for updated risk and needs information to inform team decisions and case planning.